 Hastings is a medium-sized city located in the state of Nebraska.
-With a population of 24,692 people and eight constituent neighborhoods, Hastings is the seventh largest community in Nebraska.
+With a population of 25,037 people and seven constituent neighborhoods, Hastings is the seventh largest community in Nebraska.

-The education level of Hastings citizens is a little higher than the average for US cities and towns: 24.53% of adults in Hastings have at least a bachelor's degree.
+The overall education level of Hastings is somewhat higher than in the average US city of 21.84%: 25.67% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Hastings is English.
 Other important languages spoken here include Spanish and Polish.